MOOCdb/MOOCdbDocs/docs/Coursera.rst

 ========

-These are the sample contents for Coursera page
+These are the sample contents for Coursera page, testing